Associate Professor of Computer Science

 - B.S. in Computer Science at University of Illinois at Urbana-Champaign, 1998

-Apu Kapadia is an Associate Professor of Computer Science and Informatics at the School of Informatics, Computing, and Engineering, Indiana University Bloomington.
-He received his Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign (UIUC) in October 2005.
+Apu Kapadia is an Associate Professor of Computer Science at the Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington.
+He received his Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in October 2005.
 For his dissertation research on trustworthy communication, he received a four-year High-Performance Computer Science Fellowship from the Department of Energy.
 Following his doctorate, he joined Dartmouth College as a Post-Doctoral Research Fellow with the Institute for Security Technology Studies (ISTS), and then as a Member of Technical Staff at MIT Lincoln Laboratory.

 Apu Kapadia is interested in topics related to computer security and privacy.
 He is particularly interested in usable security and HCI; pervasive computing in the context of cameras, wearables, and IoT; and accountable anonymity.
 For his work on accountable anonymity, two of his papers were named as 'Runners-up for PET Award 2009: Outstanding Research in Privacy Enhancing Technologies'.
 His work on privacy in the context of wearable cameras received an Honorable Mention Award at ACM CHI 2016.
 His work on usable privacy controls was given the 'Honorable Mention Award (Runner-up for Best Paper)' at the Conference on Pervasive Computing, 2007.